Haldsworthay History, Family Crest & Coats of Arms

 Early Notables of the Haldsworthay family (pre 1700)

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
-An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Haldsworthay or a variant listed above: Seth Holdsworth settled in Barbados in 1675; Scholas Houldsworth arrived in Philadelphia in 1856.
+An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Haldsworthay or a variant listed above: Seth Holdsworth, who settled in Barbados in 1675, and Scholas Houldsworth, who arrived in Philadelphia in 1856.